 The direct method presents operating receipts and payments (and all other items that have an effect on cash flow) as they occur.
 This is the easiest method, however, oftentimes net working capital effects are neglected.
 The indirect method is more complete, as it bases on the creation of creating the three financial statements: Income Statement, Balance Sheet, and Cash Flow statement which allows checking if those statements are inherently concise.
 Both methods can be used to forecast cash flows, while the indirect method oftentimes shows a higher level of quality.
 For our purposes, we focus on the indirect cash flow method by forecasting the three statements Income Statement, Balance Sheet, and Cash Flow Statement for our business.

 A good cash flow projection template is essential, as it influences business planning, budgeting, and is vital during the decision-making process.
-A 12 months cash flow projection template mostly serve budgeting purposes while a minimum 3 year cash flow projection template is needed to come up with a longer term financial plan.
+A 12 months cash flow projection template mostly serve budgeting purposes, while a minimum 3-year cash flow projection template is needed to come up with a longer-term financial plan.

 12 Month Cash Flow Projection Templates as part of your Budget

-A 12 month cash flow projection template basically is a budget which focuses on understanding cash flows for the next year.
+A 12-month cash flow projection template basically is a budget which focuses on understanding cash flows for the next year.
 It is something essential to have in business, as you want to avoid any negative surprises end of the year.
-The first step in developing a 12 month cash flow projection is to assess expected revenues and expenses for each month for an entire financial year.
+The first step in developing a 12-month cash flow projection is to assess expected revenues and expenses for each month for an entire financial year.

 If you’ve been in business, you can use previous sale history to substantiate your sales and expense assumptions—and if you’re just starting out, you can use economic surveys and logic to determine what you can likely expect within a 12-month time period.

-The advantage of using a 12 months cash flow projection template is that you can correctly reflect seasonal patterns.
-This might lead that in some months you are losing money while income is coming in only in some months.
+The advantage of using a 12-month cash flow projection template is that you can correctly reflect seasonal patterns.
+This might lead that in some months you are losing money while income is coming in, only in some months.
 This budget will help you to better understand your cash position during the year and will prepare you to plan for sufficient liquidity for your business.
 Do not forget to factor in future plans and market trends/conditions.
 For instance, if you’re planning to launch a new product or add a new item to your inventory of sales products, you should expect a certain “sales increment” which should ultimately be factored into your sales forecast.
-Similarly, if a competitor just entered your domain, you may consider showing an impact on sales volumes or prices if needed.
+Similarly, if a competitor just entered your domain, you may consider showing an impact on sales volumes or prices, if needed.

 What does a cash flow projection template look like? – Some examples are provided below: